No, not the burping you might do immediately after coronary bypass surgery, but in the days or weeks after the operation?

 But what if burping persists even after you return home after the surgery?

 What if it doesn’t seem to be related to food or beverage intake?

-“Frequent belching after coronary artery bypass is not normal,” says Michael Fiocco, Chief of Open Heart Surgery at Union Memorial Hospital in Baltimore, Maryland, one of the nation’s top 50 heart hospitals.
+“Frequent belching after coronary artery bypass is not normal,” says Michael Fiocco, MD, Chief of Open Heart Surgery at Union Memorial Hospital in Baltimore, Maryland, one of the nation’s top 50 heart hospitals.

 “It may be related to the patient subconsciously swallowing a lot of air due to the trauma to the chest and upper abdomen, leading to more frequent belching,” continues Dr. Fiocco.

 Worrisome Cause of Burping Related to a Heart Problem

 “Less likely, but not unheard of, is belching can be a response to poor blood flow to the heart, what is referred to as angina equivalent,” says Dr. Fiocco.

 This is in reference to coronary artery disease – prior to any bypass operation.

 Usually the symptoms are chest pain or tightness (typically upon physical exertion), getting out of breath from light activities that previously did not cause this symptom, and less commonly, nausea, back pain and arm pain.

 As far as the burping without any other worrisome symptoms such as shortness of breath, “These patients don’t feel the typical chest pain, but again, are swallowing air — trying to respond to some odd feeling in their chest or upper abdomen,” explains Dr. Fiocco.